 Further Executive Members

-Phyllis has been on the EPTA committee since 2011.
-She is the Education Director at the New Testament Church of God Leadership Learning Centre located in Northampton, England.
+Phyllis has been on the EPTA executive since 2011.
+She currently co-ordinates the New Testament Church of God Heritage Centre located in Northampton, England.
+She was the Education Director for her denomination in England and Wales from 2007 -2018.
 Prior to this role, Phyllis served her Church as Associate Pastor at Mile End Church, where she led the small group ministry.
-She has over 30 years experience in education, specifically Christian education, adult and development education and in this capacity has developed and facilitated training programmes for trainers in community, further and higher education in the UK and Europe.
+She has over 30 years’ experience in education, specifically Christian education, adult and development education and in this capacity has developed and facilitated training programmes for trainers in community, further and higher education in the UK and Europe.
 Phyllis is a published writer.
-Recent publications include her contribution to Faith of our Fathers edited by Donald S Aultman and Steve Land (2009 Pathway Press) and Challenges of Black Pentecostal Leadership in the 21st Century edited by Phyllis Thompson (2013 SPCK).
+Recent publications include Challenges of Pentecostal Theology in the 21st Century (2020 SPCK), Challenges of Black Pentecostal Leadership in the 21st Century (2013 SPCK), and her contribution to Faith of our Fathers edited by Donald S Aultman and Steve Land (2009 Pathway Press).

-Pasi has been on the EPTA committee since 2011.
-He is the Director of Iso Kirja College located in Keuruu, Finland since 2000.
-Prior to this role, Pasi served as a lecturer at Iso Kirja College and before that as Associate Pastor at Nokia Pentecostal Church.
-He has two masters degrees and studies in educational administration and leadership.
-During his time of leadership Iso Kirja College programmes got validated by the University of Wales and new partnership with Alphacrucis College, Sydney, Australia started in 2015.
+Pasi has been on the EPTA executive since 2011.
+He has served in different roles at Iso Kirja College, Keuruu, Finland from 1995 up to his retirement in 2019.
+He has two masters degrees and has completed studies in educational administration and leadership.
+During his time of leadership at Iso Kirja, the college programmes were validated by the University of Wales and a new partnership was started in 2015 with Alphacrucis College, Sydney, Australia.